anulaibar/fotbot/readme.md

 # Fotbot

-> A webapp that chucks out teams of fotbots!
+> A web app that chucks out teams of fotbots!

 ## Requirements